Belgium coach Martinez calls up Doku, Trossard for Euro 2020

-BRUSSELS (AP) — Jeremy Doku and Leandro Trossard were called up Monday to the Belgium squad alongside the usual stalwarts for the European Championship.
+BRUSSELS (AP) — Jeremy Doku and Leandro Trossard were called up Monday to the Belgium squad for the European Championship alongside the usual stalwarts of the country’s “Golden Generation.”

-Belgium coach Roberto Martinez named a list of 26 players for the tournament.
-It also includes Eden Hazard, Romelu Lukaku and Kevin De Bruyne.
+Belgium coach Roberto Martinez named Eden Hazard, Romelu Lukaku, Kevin De Bruyne and Axel Witsel in his list of 26 players for the continental tournament.
 Martinez also selected a group of 11 reserve players who could step up in case of injuries ahead of the tournament, which opens on June 11.

+“There are still some games to be played at domestic level, in terms of possible injuries and possible changes, especially in these uncertain times,” Martinez said.
+“We have got 11 players that will be serving us as stand-by players.”

 Teams have been allowed to select 26-player squads instead of the usual 23 to help them cope amid the coronavirus pandemic.
 The final 26-man squads must be submitted by June 1.